Murder of Chester Poage: Elijah Page

 Regarding Page's background, Johnson noted that while Page did not appear to be totally incorrigible, he had rejected help for most of his life.
-He'd repeatedly been sent to juvenile detention centers for burglaries, car thefts and antisocial behavior.
-However, Page had consistently ran away and rejected programs intended to help him.
+Rather than seeking help for his psychological issues, "you turned to the company of Briley Piper," he'd told Page.
+Page had repeatedly been sent to juvenile detention centers for burglaries, car thefts, and antisocial behavior.
+He consistently ran away and rejected programs intended to help him.
 As early as March 1997, psychologists and psychiatrists noted Page was exhibiting sociopathic traits, such as uncontrollable anger, a lack of remorse, and an absence of a conscience.
 Page's recorded lack of a desire to change was noted by Johnson.The Ozanam Boys Home in the State of Missouri found Defendant Page had made absolutely no progress while in their treatment facility, and that he exhibited no commitment whatsoever in any type of change in his antisocial behaviors.
 He repeatedly ran away from their facility, he was defiant, and was alienated to all forms of discipline.
 He showed no ability to take responsibility for his behavior and blamed other people for his situation.On January 4, 2006, the South Dakota Supreme Court upheld the sentences of Page and Piper in a 3-2 decision.
 Later that month, he wrote a letter to Governor Mike Rounds and officials, saying he wanted to end his appeals and proceed with his death sentence.
 On February 17, 2006, Johnson set an execution date for Page for the week of August 28, 2006.
 On May 19, 2006, Johnson ruled that Page would have a psychiatric evaluation to determine whether he was mentally competent to fire his attorneys, end his appeals, and expedite his own execution.

 A hearing was held on August 14, 2006, after which Johnson found Page to be mentally competent.
 On the evening of August 27, 2006, prison warden Doug Weber announced that Page's sentence would be carried out on the night of August 29.
 Just hours before Page was to be put to death, however, he was granted a reprieve by Governor Mike Rounds until at least July 1, 2007, over a technicality involving the execution drugs.
 On December 15, Johnson ordered that Page be executed on the week of July 9.